Warmer Wednesday with Evening Snow and Wind

 Around lunchtime, a south wind will return to the area.
 This south wind will bring back positive temperatures.
 This time they will reach as far north as the Canadian Border.
 The wind will be stronger in the south.
 Some places might even reach above 10°in some places.
 Through the afternoon, we will continue to see the south wind which will bring even higher temperatures.

 As we move toward bedtime, we will see some snow enter the area in the north.
 This snow will mostly occur during the overnight period of Wednesday into Thursday morning.
-Accumulations are likely to be around 0.5″ by the time the snow moves out, but we could see up to about an inch in some isolated locations.
+Accumulations are likely to be around 0.5″ by the time the snow moves out.
 The snow is expected to be out of the area by the Thursday morning commute.

+As folks head out the door tomorrow morning, we will see much colder temperatures as a result of the cold front passing overnight and the strong north winds behind the snow.
+We will see our wind chills return to the 40s below zero in some places with widespread 30s below.

+By tomorrow’s lunch break, we won’t have warmed up much.
+We will have more clear skies and a strong north wind which will keep those wind chills in the deep freeze.

 The Next Seven Days: